 Flat Bed Die Cutting

-Flatbed die cutters use a hydraulic presses and other lifting systems to press a die down on the material, die cut through the material and form the desired shape.
-This is the most popular method as it only uses a less expensive steel-rule dies.
-This method is ideal for shorter runs where the cost of a rotary tool is prohibitive.
-CGS also has the capability for inhouse steel die manufacturing, providing cost saving on new dies and quick turnaround.
+Flatbed die cutters use a hydraulic press to press a die down on the material, piercing through the material and forming the desired shape.
+This is the most popular method because the tooling costs less, making it ideal for shorter runs where the cost of a rotary tool is prohibitive.
+CGS also has the capability for in house steel die manufacturing, providing cost saving on new dies and quick turnaround.

 Rotary Die Cutting:

-Rotary Die-Cutting uses a cylindrical die on a rotary press where a long sheet of material is fed through the press, which holds a rotary tool that will cut out shapes or alter the material in different ways.
-Rotary die cut is much faster than flatbed method, however the rotary dies is also much more expensive.
-Thus, this method is ideal for longer runs where, the cost of rotary die gets diluted by the larger quantity, and out weighted by the saving on time cost.
+Rotary Die-Cutting uses a cylindrical die on a rotary press, and a long sheet of material is fed through the press.
+This method is much faster than the flatbed method, however rotary dies are more expensive.
+Thus, this method is ideal for longer runs because the cost of the rotary die gets diluted by the larger quantity and outweighed by the saving on time cost.

 - Tolerance of ± 0.005″, varies with material

 For more information，feel free to check out this page on wikipedia.

 Many industries benefit from the use of die cut materials, because it saves time and money.
 For example: